At Home and in Lockdown with Belarus Free Theatre

 One of Sugako’s and Haradnitski’s main difficulties, for example, was working out how to let the actors know what marks to hit, especially when it was required for actors to make it look like they were physically interacting with each other.
 In the end, Sugako had to use a webcam, pointed at her Zoom host interface, which allowed her to share her screen with the actors so they could see they were in the right place to make it look like they were connecting across frames.
 The other issue is Zoom’s propensity to kick people off the platform if their internet connection drops—which anyone who has ever been to Belarus will know is a common occurrence.
 And to make things more complicated, Sugako had to line up the sixteen devices—laptops, phones—in a particular order for actors to hit their cues.
 If they get out of sync, the whole show is scrambled.

 To circumnavigate this and prevent overload, Sugako did two things.
 One: some of the scenes were prerecorded to be used as backup, to cover for such an event and to allow time for all the actors to come back online if one actor was kicked out. (“And it worked,” says Kaliada.
 “In previews we had four dropouts and in the premiere one, and no one noticed.”)
 And two: Sugako streamed the show live via a YouTube feed for the audience, which meant she could also crop the picture slightly, so audiences did not see “backstage”.
-Sugako was trained in broadcasting live events from the team at La MaMa in NYC in 2016, but her courage, along with Haradnitski’s ability to push boundaries, make mistakes, and experiment, is what resulted in this groundbreaking production.
+Sugako was trained in broadcasting live events by the team at Culturehub via La MaMa (NYC) in Minsk in 2016, but her courage, along with Haradnitski’s ability to push boundaries, make mistakes, and experiment, is what resulted in this groundbreaking production.

 Is It Theatre, Just Not as We Know It?